 :

-You can also change how fast the simulation runs by changing the value of GEN_FRAMES
+You can also change how fast Life runs by adjusting GEN_FRAMES

-parameter GEN_FRAMES = 60; // each generation lasts this many frames
+localparam GEN_FRAMES = 4; // each generation lasts this many frames